mark-watson/hy-lisp-python-book/manuscript/webapps.md

 ## Deploying Hy Language Flask Apps to the Heroku Platform

-The example for this section is in a [sparate github repository](https://github.com/mark-watson/hy-lisp-heroku-starter-project) that you should clone or otherwise use as starter project if you intend to deploy to the Heroku platform.
+The example for this section is in a [separate github repository](https://github.com/mark-watson/hy-lisp-heroku-starter-project) that you should clone or otherwise use as starter project if you intend to deploy to the Heroku platform.

 We use a Python stub program **wsgi.python** to make our Flask app work with the WSGI interface that Heroku uses: